UsamaNajasyi/restAPI/README.md

 ## Notes
 - Ensure PostgreSQL is running before starting the server.
 - Use a terminal that supports interactive input for the best experience.
+- You must edit the database name, and password database inside server.js

 ## License
 This project is licensed under the ISC License.